tigerfarm/work/book/AndroidNotify/README.md

 + One Function for the Notify app to register a user identity that can receive notifications.
 + One to make a Twilio Notify API request to send a notification to the user running the Notify app.

-To create the Functions, click to [here](https://www.twilio.com/console/functions/manage).
+To create the Functions in the Twilio Console, click [here](https://www.twilio.com/console/functions/manage).
 ````
 Select, Twilio Notify Quickstart.
 Click Create.
 Enter the value of the Notify Service Instance SID, for example: